Viral Hepatitis is a virus that causes inflammation of the liver. The most common types are

 Hepatitis C (HCV)

 The hepatitis C virus (HCV) has become the leading cause of death from liver disease and the most frequent indication of liver transplantation in the United States.
-According to the Hepatitis C Working Group of Georgia, more that 3 million people in the U.S. are chronically infected with HCV, prevalence roughly three times that of HIV infection.
+According to the Hepatitis C Working Group of Georgia, more than 3 million people in the U.S. are chronically infected with HCV, prevalence roughly three times that of HIV infection.
 A fourfold increase in the number of people diagnosed with HCV is expected to occur by 2015 and HCV-related liver deaths are expected to triple by the year 2020.

 Most HCV-infected persons in the U.S. acquired the virus by intravenous drug use.
 However, a significant number were infected because of contaminated blood transfusions prior to the routine testing of the U.S. blood supply in 1992.
-Other routes of infection include high-risk sexual behavior, infected organs from transplant donors, occupational exposure, unsafe medical practices and mother –to-infant transmission.
+Other routes of infection include high-risk sexual behavior, infected organs from transplant donors, occupational exposure, unsafe medical practices and mother-to-infant transmission.